Glitch0000/GAN_Distributed_Strategy_Celebraty_Faces_Generation/README.md

 # GAN_Distributed_Strategy_Celebraty_Faces_Generation
 This repository will demonstrate a GAN trained on the CelebA dataset.
-This is a resource-intensive task so we will use a TPU and a distributed strategy to train the network.
+This is a resource-intensive task so we will use a TPU and a distributed strategy to train the network and genterate the celebraties images.

 The rsults after the first epoch: